Menstrual cup: Wear

 A bell-shaped cup may protrude far enough to be uncomfortable if it is too long.
 It may press too firmly against the bladder, causing discomfort, frequent urination, or difficulty urinating, if it is too firm, or the wrong shape.
 A bell-shaped cup may leak if it is not inserted correctly, and does not pop open completely and seal against the walls of the vagina.
 Some factors mentioned in association with leakage included menorrhagia, unusual anatomy of the uterus, need for a larger size of menstrual cup, and incorrect placement of the menstrual cup, or that it had filled to capacity.
 However, a proper seal may continue to contain fluid in the upper vagina even if the cup is full.

 While many diagrams show bell-shaped menstrual cups very low in the vagina, with the vagina gaping open, in-vivo imaging shows that the cups sit high, with their rim around the cervix, and the vagina squishes shut below the cup, sealing it inside the body.

-If a ring-shaped cup pops out at the outermost edge, either the innermost edge got caught on near side of the cervix rather than tucked into the fornix behind it, or it is too big, or the outermost edge hasn't been tucked behind the public bone firmly enough.
+If a disc pops out at the outermost edge, either the innermost edge got caught on near side of the cervix rather than tucked into the fornix behind it, or it is too big, or the outermost edge hasn't been tucked behind the pubic bone firmly enough.
 In either any case it will leak.
 If it comes loose and starts to slide out when using the toilet, or leaks on exertion (when exercising, coughing, or sneezing), it is too large or too small.
-Some deliberately choose a ring-shaped cup which will leak when they deliberately bear down on it, but not at any other time.
+Some deliberately choose a disc which will leak when they deliberately bear down on it, but not at any other time.